Measuring the giant radio galaxy length distribution with the LoTSS: Results

 \subsubsection{Inference}

-To compute the posterior distribution for $\xi$, $\frac{1}{2}(\phi_\mathrm{max} - \phi_\mathrm{min})$, $b_{\nu,\mathrm{ref}}$ and $\sigma_\mathrm{ref}$, we first brute-force evaluate the likelihood function over a regular grid that covers a total of 3.3 million parameter combinations.\footnote{The computation takes a few thousand CPU hours to complete, but can be trivially distributed among nodes, and within a node among CPUs.
-Model extensions that introduce additional parameters necessitate more efficient inference techniques, such as Markov chain Monte Carlo.} For each proposed parameter quartet, we compute the PDF of $L_\mathrm{p,obs}\ \vert\ L_\mathrm{p,obs} > l_\mathrm{p,GRG}$, and obtain the likelihood assuming that the LoTSS DR2 GRG projected proper lengths are IID draws from it.
-To obtain the PDF, we successively evaluate Eqs.~\ref{eq:probabilityObservedAL}, \ref{eq:probabilityObservedSB}, \ref{eq:probabilityObserved}, \ref{eq:completeness}, \ref{eq:PDFProjectedProperLength}, and \ref{eq:GRGObservedProjectedProperLength}, alongside their direct dependencies.
-This requires the numerical evaluation of five integrals.
-Compared to using Riemann sums, we achieved substantial accuracy improvements at virtually no added numerical cost by approximating these integrals with the trapezoid rule and the composite Simpson's rule.\\ We summarise the likelihood function in Table~\ref{tab:likelihood} and Fig.~\ref{fig:likelihood}.
-To obtain the posterior, we simply multiply the likelihood function by the prior and normalise the result.
+To compute the posterior distribution for $\xi$, $\frac{1}{2}(\phi_\mathrm{max} - \phi_\mathrm{min})$, $b_{\nu,\mathrm{ref}}$ and $\sigma_\mathrm{ref}$, we first brute-force evaluated the likelihood function over a regular grid that covers a total of 3.3 million parameter combinations.\footnote{The computation took a few thousand CPU hours to complete, but can be trivially distributed among nodes, and within a node among CPUs.
+Model extensions that introduce additional parameters shall necessitate more efficient inference techniques, such as Markov chain Monte Carlo.} For each proposed parameter quartet, we computed the PDF of $L_\mathrm{p,obs}\ \vert\ L_\mathrm{p,obs} > l_\mathrm{p,GRG}$, and obtained the likelihood assuming that the LoTSS DR2 GRG projected proper lengths are IID draws from it.
+To obtain the PDF, we successively evaluated Eqs.~\ref{eq:probabilityObservedAL}, \ref{eq:probabilityObservedSB}, \ref{eq:probabilityObserved}, \ref{eq:completeness}, \ref{eq:PDFProjectedProperLength}, and \ref{eq:GRGObservedProjectedProperLength}, alongside their direct dependencies.
+This required the numerical evaluation of five integrals.
+Compared with using Riemann sums, we achieved substantial accuracy improvements at virtually no added numerical cost by approximating these integrals with the trapezoid rule and the composite Simpson's rule.

+We summarise the likelihood function in Table~\ref{tab:likelihood} and Fig.~\ref{fig:likelihood}.
+To obtain the posterior, we simply multiplied the likelihood function by the prior and normalised the result.

 In Table~\ref{tab:posterior}, for each parameter, we list the maximum a posteriori probability (MAP) estimate, alongside estimates for the posterior mean and standard deviation.
 In Fig.~\ref{fig:posterior}, we visualise all one- and two-dimensional posterior marginals, in which we mark the MAP (white circle) and the posterior mean (white cross).
 The joint marginal for $\xi$ and $b_{\nu,\mathrm{ref}}$ shows that these parameters have a strong negative correlation, indicating that with current data, the steep slope of the ESF at high $l_\mathrm{p}$ can equally be described with a steep intrinsic slope and mild surface brightness selection (i.e. $\xi$ low and $b_{\nu,\mathrm{ref}}$ high), or by a shallow intrinsic slope and strong surface brightness selection (i.e. $\xi$ high and $b_{\nu,\mathrm{ref}}$ low).
 We leave it up to future studies to break this degeneracy, either by using larger samples, by measuring $b_{\nu,\mathrm{ref}}$ directly, or by improving survey sensitivities so that surface brightness selection effect modelling becomes superfluous altogether.